NsccTruroIT/OSYS1200/8-Windows_11_Custom_Install/index.md

 2. Press **Shift + F10** on your keyboard.
 A black Command Prompt window will open.
 3. Type the following command and press **Enter**:
     `OOBE\BYPASSNRO`
+    > **📝 What does this do?** `BYPASSNRO` stands for "Bypass Network Requirement Option."
+This command modifies the Windows Registry to re-enable the hidden "I don't have internet" button, allowing IT professionals to set up machines without forcing a Microsoft account link.
 4.  **Screenshot the command prompt with this command typed in!**
 5. The system will reboot immediately.
 6. When it returns to the Region screen, select your Region (Canada/US) and click **Yes**.